alex-neal/beer/index.md

 3. Calculate the average ABV of each brewery's beers by grouping the results of step 2 by brewery and taking the mean.
 4. Sort the breweries in order of decreasing average ABV.

-The following bar plot shows the average ABV of the top 10 breweries in the ranking.
+The following bar plot shows the average ABV for the top 10 breweries in the ranking.

 <p align="center">
   <img src="img/abv_all.png">